MerginMaps/docs/src/layer/exif_metadata.md

 ![photos](./ios_geo_tags.png)

 ## Use it with photo widget
 The parameter `<ABSOLUTE_PATH_TO_IMAGE>` can be set with an expression using value of another field.
-Therefore you can use a value from a text field of an attachment type as a parameter for Input's EXIF functions as following:
+Therefore you can use a value from a text field of an attachment type as a parameter for <MobileAppName />'s EXIF functions as following:

 `read_exif(@project_home + '/' + "photo", 'GPSImgDirection')`

 You can use both `Take a photo` or `From gallery` actions of the attachment widget.
 While capturing a photo with a camera, GPS EXIF data are added to the photo metadata.
-Make sure that location permissions are allowed in Input and also for your camera app.
+Make sure that location permissions are allowed in <MobileAppName /> and also for your camera app.

 For further examples you can check fields definitions of project <MerginMapsProject id="lutraconsulting/test_exif" /> accessible on Mergin.